nplrkn/alsoran/documentation/backlog.md

 - Set to public
 ----E1 + session establishment----
 - GNB-CU-UP executable can be started in demo and performs E1 Setup with GNB-CU-CP
-- NG Setup is in workflows but F1 and E1 Setup aren't
 ----FUNCTION----
 - Generate RRC transaction IDs properly
 - Handle -ve response to InitialContextSetupRequest with bad RAN UE ID